keithbuhler/keithbuhler.github.io/beard.md

 At this point, your body will begin producing the chemicals needed to grow that beard.
 This may take a year, a couple of years, or up to a decade.
 Your job is, again, to wait.

-## 3. Do Not Commit Beardicide ##
+## 3. Do.
-Three words.
-Do.
 Not.
-Shave.
+Shave. ##
+Don't commit beardicide.

 This is the hardest step to do, mostly because it is the first where you actually *do* something.

 Don't Destroy the Beard.

-That typically translates to "do not shave."
-However, also do not put your chin too close to candles.
+Do not put your chin too close to candles.
 Do not rub seeds into your beard and fall asleep near a horde of hungry hamsters.

 If you follow these 3 steps a beard will appear on your face.
 You will stop avoiding what Nature has so generously gifted you.

 ## Replies to Objections  ##

+* Objection.
 Some men will object they they "can't" grow a beard.
-You mean you can't grow a full, lush beard.
+* Answer: You mean you can't grow a full, lush beard.
 But there is no perfect beard.
 Just *your* beard.
 If you naturally grow a fu-man-chu, then rock it.

-Some men will object that bearded men are not as "kissable."
-But these are usually advertisers trying to sell you overpriced razors.
+* Objection: Some men will object that bearded men are not as "kissable."
+* Answer: But these are usually advertisers trying to sell you overpriced razors.
 Ignore such plaintive cries from the non-bearded.

-Some women will object that bearded men are not as "kissable".
-Do not date these women.
+* Objection: Some women will object that bearded men are not as "kissable".
+* Do not date these women.

-Some young boys will object that they "can't" grow a beard yet.
-But they also break rule #3.
+* Objection: Some young boys will object that they "can't" grow a beard yet.
+* Answer: But they also break rule #3.
 If you follow rule #1-2 **and** #3, a beard will eventually appear.
 Wait, my son.
 Always two there are.
 A master, and an apprentice.
 Hear my words.
 Wait.